 In addition to the concrete mix and the weather conditions, determining when to saw concrete is based on the concrete's hardness as well as the type of cutting equipment used to make the saw cuts.
 Cutting too early causes raveling, an effect created by the saw blade pulling the aggregate out of position, leaving a messy, weakened edge along the cut.
 This also causes undo wear on diamond concrete saw blades.
 Sawing too late can result in uncontrolled cracking as the concrete contracts during curing.

-In hot weather conditions, saw cutting may start as soon as four hours after the concrete is poured.
-In cooler weather, sawing may not start for 12 hours after pouring.
+Saw cutting can start anywhere from three to six hours after the concrete is poured, depending on the weather conditions.
 The best way to determine whether the slab is ready is to make trial cuts to check for raveling.
 Saw cutting should start as soon as the raveling stops during these trial cuts.

 Some contractors delay sawing to protect their equipment and saw blade to reduce blade abrasion.
 There are several types of saw blades that can be used, depending on the concrete type and how soon the cuts can be started.
 Other factors that can lead to excessive blade wear and joint raveling include:

 - Pushing the blade too hard

 - Using a saw with a bent spindle

 Before you start saw cutting concrete, is important to select where these cuts will be done.
 It is recommended to start saw cuts on or at the center of column lines.
 Joints shall be spaced at 24 to 30 times the slab thickness but this need to be confirmed by a structural engineer.
 Joint spacing normally ranges between 12 to 18 feet depending on the amount of reinforcement the slab has.
 If you are using high shrinkage concrete, you might want to decrease the cut spacing.
 Here are other factors that will help you determine where to saw cut:

 - Make saw cuts continuous